Continuous Wigner-Mott transition at $\nu=1/5$

-Let us begin with case (a), where the metallic LL is in the $C1S1$ phase.
-First, in Fig.~\ref{fig:twolegpanel}b, we analyze the evolution of the conformal central charge ($C$) as a function of $t/U$.
-We extract the central charge from the scaling of the entanglement entropy with bond dimension, $S(\chi)$~\cite{si,calabrese2004,pollmann2009,kiely2022}.
-In the WM phase, the system is fully gapped and $C=0$.
-Across $t_{c1}/U\approx 0.04$, we see a sharp increase in $C$ followed by a plateau around $C\approx 1$.
-Different colors in Fig.~\ref{fig:twolegpanel}b show how the extracted values of $C$ depend on the range of bond dimensions used in the linear regression.
-As we remove more low-$\chi$ states, the plateau becomes more prominent.
-A central charge of $C=1$ is consistent with two gapless modes, while the two-component LL phase has four gapless modes.
+We use three diagnostics to study the metal-insulator transition: the conformal central charge, the inverse correlation length, and the static structure factors.
+The central charge, $C$, is shown as a function of $t/U$ in Fig.~\ref{fig:twolegpanel}b.
+In the Mott phase, the ground state is gapped and $C=0$.
+Across $t_{c1}/U\approx 0.04$ we see a sharp increase in $C$ followed by a plateau around $C\approx 1$.
+This plateau becomes more prominent at larger bond dimensions (different colors in Fig.~\ref{fig:twolegpanel}b).
+The central charge $C=1$ is consistent with two gapless modes, while the two-component LL has four gapless modes.
 Hence, this plateau is strongly suggestive of a distinct intermediate phase.
 Across $t_{c2}/U\approx0.1$, the system enters the LL phase with $C=2$.
-The precise location of this latter transition between two gapless phases is difficult to resolve using our current setup, but can in principle be addressed better by using larger $\chi$ in a future study.
+In~\cite{si} we provide an estimate of $t_{c1}$ and $t_{c2}$, with standard error bars, using a scaling collapse.